fubar2/pcapGrok/README.md

 - Lists the most frequently contacted and frequently sending machines and identifying information
 - command line choice of Graphviz graph layout engine such as dot or sfdp.
 - optionally amalgamates all input pcap files into one before drawing graphs.
 Default is to draw graphs for each input pcap separately.
+- optional wordclouds of destinations weighted by proportion of ip traffic.

 ## Usage